 Allergies will always present with certain symptoms which may or may not be specific.
 Symptoms of CBD allergy include:

 - Incessant dry cough

 - Itchiness of the eyes

-- Nausea which may or may not is accompanied by vomiting
+- Nausea which may or may not be accompanied by vomiting

 - Watery and redness of the eyes